-California consumes the most water of all 50 states.
-And it’s followed by Texas.
-So California Water Service has tapped into some of the largest water markets.
+California consumes the most water of all 50 states, followed by Texas.
+So California Water Service has tapped into some of the largest water markets, giving it a strong advantage.
 The recent California droughts are also increasing demand for better water management.
 This makes this company one of the best water stocks to consider buying.

 SJW Group also delivers water to the California market.
 This is a water utility stock based in San Jose, California, although it also has subsidiaries in other states.
 And the company serves roughly 1 million people through 231,000 connections.

-In 2020, the company invested about $200 million.
-This was to upgrade utility plant infrastructure, replace aging pipes, storage tanks and other facilities.
-This year, SJW plans to invest an additional $238 million in improvements to serve its customers.
-Efforts like these have helped the company pay dividends for 77 consecutive years.
+In recent years, this water company has invested hundreds of millions of dollars.
+This was to upgrade utility plant infrastructure and replace aging pipes, storage tanks and other facilities.
+SJW Group continues to invest in improvements to serve its customers and advance its business.
+Efforts like these have helped the company remain a top water stock that pays dividends for about 80 consecutive years.